UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_05.md

 # Intermediate JupyterLab tips and tricks

 Notes:
-In this module we will present and assortment of intermediate techniques that can help you be more efficient when working in JupyterLab.
+In this module we will present an assortment of intermediate techniques that can help you be more efficient when working in JupyterLab.

 ---